Sunday February 17, 2019

-In today’s world, companies need to take advantage of every opportunity to build relationships, generate goodwill, and earn the trust of prospective customers.
-Desiring more than a pitch, prospective clients want to interact with a business to better understand their perspective before they commit.
+Prospective clients want more than a good pitch.
+They want to interact with your business and better understand your perspective before they commit.
 Hosting an education event is a great way to offer this experience to potential customers.

 Their most recent event featured a sharpening expert who taught salon professionals how to maintain scissors/shears and tips and secrets of the industry that most sharpeners won't share.
 It also covered proper care of the shears and clippers to help the stylist work smarter and faster.
 These techniques help the stylist get one to two more cuts in per day.